zczcmlml/IntroGithub/SSH_troubleshoot.md

 # Solve Permission Problem and Http 403 Error
 - Cheng Zhang 02/19/2016
 - The file works for users using github through ssh
-- I just tried on Jay's machine using Putty
+- I just tried on Jay's machine using Putty.
+It probably is not a universal solution.
 - Here, I use pcml repository as an example

 ### Http 403 Error